alyssandra-cabading/alyssandra-cabading.github.io/projects/javahospital.md

   - Graphical User Interface
   - JFrame
   - Java
+  summary: A hospital management system that stores patient information and monitors a hierarchy of service care.

 ---
 Java Hospital is a program I have developed as a final project in ICS 211.
 This program is compiled of different classes and interfaces worked on over a course of a month and half.
 Fundamentally, it was one of the first big projects I have ever done.
 The build up took time and a lot of patience.
 Nevertheless, it was a beneficial learning experience allowing for the application of a variation of coding algorithms.
 This includes, building upon class interfaces, extending JFrame and exception classes, creating graphical user interfaces, and utilizing double linked lists.
 Despite such a time-consuming and stress-inducing project, it proved to be an essential learning experience.